Storage Coffee Beans

-Coffee bean, also known as green coffee is unroasted coffee’s main raw.
-After preliminary processing, packaging, green coffee is sold and delivered to roasters.
-The finished green coffee has a very low moisture content, so it can be stored for a long time without getting moldy or losing its natural flavor.
+Coffee bean, also known as green coffee, is unroasted coffee’s main raw.
+After preliminary processing packaging, green coffee is sold and delivered to roasters.
+The finished green coffee has a shallow moisture content, so it can be stored for a long time without getting moldy or losing its natural flavor.

 However, the preservation of green coffee has many high and strict requirements, especially for Specialty coffee.